Let’s take a look at the most ancient wheat there is.

 Humans originally started using forced hybridization to alter grains in order attain certain desirable characteristics.
 More gluten, higher yield, easier to harvest, etc. More gluten was especially sought after because it made for lighter, nicer baked goods.
 It worked really well until all this gluten–intolerance started surfacing.

 Now, gluten-intolerant folks and health-food seekers are searching for a return to wholesomeness in our food.
-Considering that einkorn has only been in our modern-day hands for the last 22 years, I’d say it’s pretty wholesome, and the research agrees (See nutritional facts for detailed information).
+Considering that Einkorn has only been in our modern-day hands for the last 22 years, I’d say it’s pretty wholesome, and the research agrees.

 Other names for Einkorn include: